casperiv0/snaily-cad/README.md

 - [x] desc is not defined edit password
 - [x] min max length edit password
 - [x] description main header
+- [x] add auth for company page if citizen  ID is in your account
 - [ ] add company for weapons
 - [ ] edit officers rank supervisor and such
 - [ ] FiveM integration support (register Vehicles/register citizens/register weapons/)